miurahr/omegat-markdown-plugin/README.md

 Please download zip file from Github release.
 You can get jar file from zip distribution.
 OmegaT plugin should be placed in `$HOME/.omegat/plugins`(Linux/UNIX),  `C:\Program Files\OmegaT\plugins`(Windows),
-or `~/Library/Preferences/OmegaT/plugins/`(MacOS) depending on your operating systems.
+or `~/Library/Preferences/OmegaT/plugins/`(Mac OS X) depending on your operating systems.

 ## Features